Thunderbird-Community-Official/birdbox-extension/README.md

 Birdbox allows you to organize your communication tools into Thunderbird's spaces toolbar.

-Thunderbird's mission in cludes creating an interoperable and extensible open-source platform for messaging and managing personal information.
-Birdbox devilvers on this promise by bridging the gap to all the web communication mechanisms not supported by Thunderbird's core.
+Thunderbird's mission includes creating an interoperable and extensible open-source platform for messaging and managing personal information.
+Birdbox devilvers on this promise by bridging the gap to all of the web communication mechanisms not currently supported by Thunderbird's core.

 This add-on is an experiment driven by the community.
 Your contribution is more than welcome.